BilalAhmed-Dev/LeaderBoard/readme.md

 1. player 1 will get 20% of the pool
 2. player 2 will get 15% of the pool
 3. player 3 will get 10% of the pool
-4. The remaining prize will be given to the other players in the top 100 in order to the rank of the players.

 ### Deployment Guide